Q-Probe: Scaling Image Quality Assessment to High Resolution via Context-Aware Agentic Probing: Methodology

 \textbf{The SFT Dilemma: Precision vs. Diversity.} In traditional Visual Question Answering (VQA), crop content inherently exhibits high diversity.
 However, in Agentic IQA, if SFT data is invariably centered on degradations, the model overfits to a biased mode: \textit{``Tool Usage implies Degradation and Low Quality,''} resulting in a fundamental breakdown of logical reasoning.

 \textbf{Context-Aware Trajectory Generation.} To mitigate this, we synthesize CoT trajectories encompassing genuine degradations, natural depth-of-field, and pristine foregrounds.
-This strategy effectively severs the spurious causal correlation associating ``cropping" with ``low quality".
+This strategy effectively severs the spurious causal correlation associating ``cropping'' with ``low quality''.

+Specifically, the SFT data primarily includes two types.
+First, the model can directly observe the global details and does not need to zoom in.
+Second, for high-resolution images or when global details are unclear, the model decides to zoom in for further analysis.
+After zooming in, if a defect is discovered, the model applies a penalty based on the location's importance to the overall image; however, if no defects are found, or if the model reasons that the observed blurriness is simply a normal out-of-focus background (depth of field), it decides not to penalize.

 We optimize the model using the standard cross-entropy loss over the mixed sequence of reasoning and action tokens $y$:

 where $\mathcal{L}_{SFT}$ is the SFT loss, $L$ denotes the sequence length, $\mathbf{x}$ represents the multimodal input (image and instruction), and $y_t$ is the $t$-th token in the generated target sequence $y$ given the preceding tokens $y_{<t}$.
 Following the SFT phase, the model establishes a robust understanding of the global image context and acquires the capability to accurately discern diverse local regional features.
+However, intentionally introducing a zero-penalty region negatively impacts the model's zoom-in accuracy.
+Experimental results regarding this can be found in Appendix \cref{tradeoff}.